hugoqnc/Discovery-Verifier-SGX/README.txt

 It will then compile both SGX applications.
 Then, it will run the challenge 20 times, and will finally display results, separated into four catgeories: executions with successful and failed challenges, executions with errors and timeouts.
+*Note: executions in the timeout category should be considered as executions with errors — they often happens when an error occurs in App B and so App A timeouts after waiting for B's response.*

 Details of the executions are provided in the files `trace_A.out` and `trace_B.out`.
 The time of execution is of 30 seconds per challenge, so about 10 minutes with the default number of 20 challenges.